September is Recoverist Month in Greater Manchester

 PROGRAMME

-Beyond the Surface is an exhibition that profiles 10 years of Fallen Angels Dance Theatre’s work in the borough of Wigan.
-Its focal point is the newly commissioned work Samadhi, an immersive digital dance, light and sound installation.
-Playing over multiple screens in a discreet gallery space, the piece aims to bring audiences to the heart of healing journeys experienced by people in recovery.
-Chester-based Fallen Angels exists to support people in recovery from addiction and those living with a mental health condition to transform their lives through dance, performance and creativity.
-(Turnpike Gallery, Leigh, Wednesday 25 September-Saturday 23 November 2024)
+Beyond the Surface was an exhibition that profiled 10 years of Fallen Angels Dance Theatre’s work in the borough of Wigan.
+Its focal point was the newly commissioned work Samadhi, an immersive digital dance, light and sound installation.
+Played over multiple screens in a discreet gallery space, the piece brought audiences to the heart of healing journeys experienced by people in recovery.

 “We only need to look at how the queer, disabled, global communities and women’s art movements have taken back control through their cultural production.
 We advocate this approach for the recovery community. ”